How to Lose Weight by Eating Right

 Although the best way to lose weight is through a combination of diet and exercise, don’t fret if you can’t find the time for both.
 As it is possible to lose weight with a healthy diet.
 After all, weight loss is 70% about diet and 30% exercise, so it’s better to choose the former if you must choose one.
 However, bear in mind that merely changing your diet isn’t necessarily the best way to lose weight—it needs to be paired up with exercise for the best results.

-The importance of diet in a weight loss programme cannot be overemphasized.
-Proper diet does not mean starving yourself or severely limiting your food choices but eating healthy, balanced meals that meet all your body’s nutritional requirements while keeping your calorie count under control.
+The importance of diet in a weight loss program cannot be overemphasized.
+A proper diet does not mean starving yourself or severely limiting your food choices but eating healthy, balanced meals that meet all your body’s nutritional requirements while keeping your calorie count under control.

 Want to know how to lose weight just by eating right?
 You need to:

 The first rule of healthy eating is to avoid all junk food including chips, cold drinks, namkeens and even biscuits.
 Junk foods contain salt, sugar and trans fat which are not only bad for health but also lead to weight gain.
 In fact, my advice is to stay away from restaurants as well, since there’s no alternative for healthy, home-cooked meals.
 For working professionals who lack the time to prepare their own meals, there are plenty of healthy quick fix recipes that can be made in minutes.
 A common misconception is that biscuits are healthy snacks, but that isn’t necessarily true since they contain sugar.
 In fact, I would recommend no more than two biscuits a day irrespective of the kind of biscuits they are – digestive or others.